coveo/search-ui-extensions/README.md

 -   `npm run test` will execute the tests one time and give you the report
 -   `npm run watchTest` will watch changes and reexecute the tests and coverage when saving a file.

+## Running functional tests

+1. `npm run dev` will start the developer server.
+2. `npx cypress run` will run the cypress functional tests suite.

+To add a new test suite simply add a new spec file in `./cypress/integration/` folder.